-The check-in campaign is run on a weekly basis because the type of feedback collected is tactical and is actionable in nature.
-Similar to how 1-1 meetings work, a weekly cadence is crucial and helps discover potential problems that impede progress.
+The team check-in is run on a weekly basis because the type of feedback collected is tactical and tends to be actionable in nature.
+Similar to how one-on-one meetings work, a weekly cadence is crucial and helps discover potential problems that impede progress.

 The weekly check-in workflow is grouped into the following components by default:

 How was your experience at work this week?

 This question helps team leaders get a sense of how an employee (or team) is feeling over time.
 We recommend taking action on “below average” responses as it could be a sign that the individual is struggling and needs help/coaching.